genome-spy/genome-spy/docs/grammar/data.md

 The `data` property of the view specification describes a data source.
 The following example loads a tab-delimited file.
 By default, the format is inferred from the file extension.
-However, in bioinformatics, CSV files are often actually tab-delimited and the `"tsv"` format must be specified explicitly.
+However, in bioinformatics, CSV files are often actually tab-delimited and the `"tsv"` format must be specified explicitly:

 ```json
 {